NCERT Solutions for Class 12 Biology Chapter 3 – Reproductive Health

 Answer:

-In the ET technique, an embryo of 8 cell stage or lesser is transferred to the fallopian tube while that of more than 8 blastomere stage is transferred to the uterus.
+In the ET technique, an embryo of the 8-cell stage or less is transferred to the fallopian tube, while one or more than 8 blastomeres are transferred to the uterus.

-Here is a key question that will help you focus on important concepts and strengthen your understanding for the exams.
+Here are some of the important questions that will help you focus on important concepts and strengthen your understanding for the exams.
+To practice this type of question, students can depend on the NCERT Solutions for Class 12 Biology Chapter 3 – Reproductive Health.

 Question 1: Diaphragms are contraceptive devices used by females.
 Choose the correct option from the statements given below: